 We work to stop domestic violence and support survivors

-Our Mission is to help individuals impacted by domestic violence navigate a safe path towards independence.
+Our Mission is to provide community awareness and tangible resources to individuals impacted by domestic violence and its intersections.

 Our Vision includes a world where those who are impacted by abuse will be believed, supported, and provided the necessary resources to include economic and social justice tools to live freely, safely, and without judgement.